-TOTAL SERVICING PORTFOLIO CALCULATION MINIMUM AMOUNT OF COVERAGE \$100 million \$300,000 \$500 million \$300,000 + 0.15% of \$400 million \$900,000 \$1 billion \$900,000 + 0.125% of \$500 million \$1,525,000 \$1.5 billion \$1,525,000 + 0.1% of \$500 million \$2,025,000
+TOTAL SERVICING PORTFOLIO CALCULATION MINIMUM AMOUNT OF COVERAGE \$100 million \$ 300,000 \$500 million \$300,000 + 0.15% of \$400 million \$ 900,000 \$1 billion \$900,000 + 0.125% of \$500 million \$1,525,000 \$1.5 billion \$1,525,000 + 0.1% of \$500 million \$2,025,000

-- (1) Fidelity bond coverage may be capped at a minimum amount less than the above calculations for those Issuers who provide evidence that their fidelity insurance has been capped by the Government Sponsored Enterprises, subject to Ginnie Mae's evaluation of several factors that may include, but are not limited to, the following criteria: - (a) Reportable conditions that have been identified by an Issuer's Independent Public Accountant (IPA) under standards established by the American Institute of Certified Public Accountants (AICPA); - (b) Adjusted net worth relative to Ginnie Mae's requirements; and

-- (c) Material compliance issues with Ginnie Mae, the Government Sponsored Enterprises, or federal regulators. - (2) Mortgagee errors and omissions coverage is capped at \$20 million.
+- (1) Fidelity bond coverage may be capped at a minimum amount less than the above calculations for those Issuers who provide evidence that their fidelity insurance has been capped by the Government Sponsored Enterprises, subject to Ginnie Mae's evaluation of several factors that may include, but are not limited to, the following criteria: - Reportable conditions that have been identified by an Issuer's Independent Public Accountant (IPA) under standards established by the American Institute of Certified Public Accountants (AICPA); - Adjusted net worth relative to Ginnie Mae's requirements; and - Material compliance issues with Ginnie Mae, the Government Sponsored Enterprises, or federal regulators. - (2) Mortgagee errors and omissions coverage is capped at \$20 million. - (F) Rating for Carrier insurance carrier with an A.M.
+Best rating of B+ or better.
+The carrier must be specifically licensed or authorized by law to transact business within the states or territories where the properties are located.